-We can carry out an EIA at the end of the decision making process.
+4. We can carry out an EIA at the end of the decision making process.

 A key point of an impact assessment is that you take account of equality as you develop your policy and plans.
 Just "doing it at the end" will not enable you to properly consult and involve and opportunities for picking up issues and making adjustments as part of the policy development will be missed.
-It won't save time and may in fact lead to delay or even fundamental repositioning.
+It won't save time and may in fact lead to delay or even fundamental repositioning - see 9 overleaf.

-Public authorities have a statutory duty to consult groups on the likely impact of a policy/ proposal on race and we recommend that you also involve disabled people and consult men and women.
+Public authorities have a statutory duty to consult groups on the likely impact of a policy/proposal on race and we recommend that you also involve disabled people and consult men and women.
+Consultation and involvement can also address information issues mentioned in 5 overleaf.

-It is a disproportionate approach.
+5. It is a disproportionate approach.

 The duties actually encourage and expect public bodies to take a proportionate approach.
-Once you have established if a policy is relevant to equality, and so needs to be impactassessed, this should be done on a basis proportionate to the relevance of the policy.
+Once you have established if a policy is relevant to equality, and so needs to be impact-assessed, this should be done on a basis proportionate to the relevance of the policy.